-The delegates of the familiarization tour of Shanghai composed mainly of travel agency bigwigs gathered at the terminal lobby.
-Most seemed to be familiar with one another.
-As the lone blogger in the group, I shyly fell behind the beeline to the tour bus and settled at the back.
+The delegates of the familiarization tour of Shanghai composed mainly of travel agency bigwigs gather at the terminal lobby.
+Most seem to be familiar with one another.
+As the lone blogger in the group, I shyly fall behind the beeline to the tour bus and settle at the back.

 Gradually tapering upwards, Jinmao Tower resembles a steel-and-glass pagoda, while Shanghai World Financial Center and Shanghai Central Tower form a complementary pair, the former bringing to mind a bottle opener, what with its trapezoidal aperture near the top, and the latter a beer bottle.
 Other structures conjure up spacecrafts and skewered balls.
 Odd and otherworldly, Shanghai’s skyline takes the world’s oldest civilization to the future.

-Jinmao Tower’s express elevator, traveling at more than nine meters per second, took all of 45 seconds to whisk us from the ground to the 88th floor.
+Jinmao Tower’s express elevator, traveling at more than nine meters per second, takes all of 45 seconds to whisk us from the ground to the 88th floor.
 Perched at more than 340 meters up, Jinmao Observatory 88 serves up a dizzying 360-degree bird’s eye view of the urban sprawl of Shanghai: a forest of bristling skyscrapers, Lego blocks of blue and red rooftops, and jutting suspension bridges over the meandering murk of Huangpu River.
-Here was an abridged view of China’s second largest city.
+From here, we can see an abridged view of China’s second largest city.

 Chinatown in China